 The truth is, when it comes to nutritional value, peanut butter is not at the top of the charts.

-With that said, however, it does still possess some beneficial nutrients such as protein, niacin, B vitamins, vitamin E and a lot of healthy fats.
+With that said, however, it does still possess some beneficial nutrients such as protein, niacin, B vitamins, vitamin E, and a lot of healthy fats.
 All these will help give your pooch a shiny coat and hopefully lead to better brain functionality.

-At the same time though, there are other treats out there which are a lot richer in these nutrients and are less fattening as well.
-In fact, if you are concerned about the negative impacts peanut butter may have for your dog’s health- especially if they have some pre-existing problem such as obesity or diabetes etc. then it might be wise to choose alternate treats in its stead.
+At the same time though, there are other treats out there that are a lot richer in these nutrients and are less fattening as well.
+In fact, if you are concerned about the negative impacts peanut butter may have on your dog’s health- especially if they have some pre-existing problem such as obesity or diabetes etc. then it might be wise to choose alternate treats in its stead.

 Can Dogs Eat Peanut Butter: How Much Can My Dog Eat?

 The 10 percent rule says it all when it comes to treats.
 The rule, as the name suggests, says that a treat should not constitute more than 10 percent of your dog’s daily diet.

 In our opinion, however, since treats such as peanut butter are slightly fattening, it might be wiser to modify the rule a bit and lower the value to say five to six percent instead.

 At the same time, you should also consider other factors such as whether your dog is diabetic or suffers from pancreatitis.
 In this case, the best thing would be to first seek a veterinarian’s consultation before landing on peanut butter as a regular treat for your dog.